TrainWeb.org Facebook Page

 The Deep Run Bridge is second only to the Thomas Viaduct as the brick arch line's largest surviving stone/brick arch bridge.

 Some sort of bridge has been here since the line's 1835 opening, and though the varied coloring on the bricks suggests a later expansion, closer examination reveals that to not be the case.
-Instead, this bridge was rebuilt in whole circa 1870 when brick arches were popular with B&O. The rebuild may have been concomitant a then-new B&O Dorsey Station which needed a siding track.
+Instead, this bridge was rebuilt in whole circa 1870 when brick arches were popular with B&O. The rebuild may have been concomitant a then-new B&O Dorsey Station that needed a siding track.

 CSX 8777